dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Experimental.
-Re-write in TypeScript and use Deno.
+* DONE Bundle JavaScript source code with Deno.
+Deno let's us write TypeScript!
   * What is the first minimal step in incorporating Deno?
 I think we want to use Deno's `bundle` command to create a bundled entrypoint JavaScript.
 But on the other hand, I've discovered that it's inconvenient in general to use modules in a browser extension context.
 So, I'm not sure...
 Can the `init.js` file be bundled?